Mhuzvar/RadioPBS/README.md

 Go through `Choose language`, `Configure the keyboard`, `Detect and mount instalation media`, and `Load installer components from installation media` choosing what fits or just entering through.

 Only `Detect network hardware` if connected to a network and if so, you may select `<Yes>` on Auto-configuration of network.
-Set hostname according to system admin instructions, domain name empty.
+Leave server addresses empty, set hostname (according to department instructions), leave domain name empty.

-In `Set up users and passwords` choose `<Yes>` on to Allow login as root question[^root].
+In `Set up users and passwords` choose `<Yes>` on to Allow login as root question.
-Create root password and a user named tester.
+Create root password and create a user named tester with a different password.
-[^root]: Choosing `<No>` skips root user creation and only adds sudoer user.

 Go through `Configure the clock` and `Detect disk` by entering through.